ExpressVPN Pricing: Subscription Options 2025

 Top Features of ExpressVPN

-We think ExpressVPN is worth its prices, which is why it’s on our list of the best VPNs.
-Here’s what we liked about it specifically:
+We think ExpressVPN is worth its prices, although providers like NordVPN and Surfshark offer better value.
+Here’s what we liked about ExpressVPN specifically:

 - Strict logging policy: ExpressVPN didn’t hold onto any of our web traffic, IP addresses, metadata, or DNS queries.